-Here, we’ve compiled all of the miscellaneous (education, research, business, and cooking) questions answered on the podcast so you can quickly jump around and find the content you’re most interested in.
+Here, we’ve compiled all of the miscellaneous (education, research, business, behavior change, and cooking) topics discussed and questions answered on the podcast along with time-stamped links so you can quickly jump around and find the content you’re most interested in.

 All questions